giorginolab/vmd_plumed/INSTALL.md

 or not.

-With write privileges
+You have write privileges
 ----------------------------------------

 In short, replace the _plugins/noarch/tcl/plumed0.9_ directory in VMD's installation with the archive downloaded from GitHub.

 If you need step-by-step directions: